 We couldn’t really do better than this simple, and oh so chillingly relevant, poster from our 1970’s campaigns.

-This new office block would be over 80 metres tall – 70% as high as Centrepoint, and many times more bulky.
+A new office block proposed to replace Selkirk House would be over 80 metres tall – 70% as high as Centrepoint, and many times more bulky.
 Standing a short distance from the British Museum it would tower over our narrow streets and be seen from the capital’s most precious conservation areas in places like Bloomsbury Square, Seven Dials and Lincoln’s Inn Fields.

 Covent Garden Community Association, Bloomsbury Association and many auspicious organisations have joined with local residents and businesses to urge the developers to think again.
 Take a look at our campaign brochure and get involved.